SravantiK/Example1/README.md

 Sample Repository
 New line
-One more new line test
+One more new line test..
+Its a new one I have added for Read file